Best Cheap Health Insurance in Massachusetts for 2026

 COBRA is a program that lets you keep the health insurance you had with your employer if you quit, lose or retire from your job.
 The coverage usually lasts up to a year and a half from the time you lose your job.
 The catch is that you have to pay full price for the plan; your employer no longer chips in.

-Unless you need a specific coverage that your employer plan had, a plan from the Massachusetts health insurance marketplace is likely to be a better option.
-And it will almost certainly be much cheaper.
+Unless you need a specific type of coverage that your employer plan had, a plan from the Massachusetts health insurance marketplace can be a better option and will almost certainly be much cheaper.

 Short-term health insurance in Massachusetts

-In 2024, no health insurance companies sell short-term health insurance in Massachusetts.
+In 2025, no health insurance companies sold short-term health insurance in Massachusetts.

 If you're in need of health insurance due to a sudden loss of coverage, you should see if you have an IRS qualifying event.
 This lets you sign up for health insurance outside the open enrollment period.